bukunmialuko/bukunmialuko/README.md

 ### Hi there,👋

-## My name is Bukunmi Aluko and I'm a software engineer.
+## My name is Bukunmi Aluko and I'm a Software Engineer.

 - 🔭 I’m currently working on company projects
 - 🌱 I’m currently learning everything 🤣